Bohumín: History

 The first written mention of Bohumín (as Bogun) is in a stylistic exercise of Queen Kunigunda of Halych written in 1256–1262.
 It was described as a large village.
 It was located on a trade route from Prague to Kraków.
 Until the 16th century, the owners of Bohumín often changed.

 In 1523, the Bohumín estate was bought by George, Margrave of Brandenburg-Ansbach, a member of the House of Hohenzollern.
 During the rule by the Hohenzollerns, the region experienced great development.
-The population reoriented to Protestantism and was germanized.
+The population reoriented to Protestantism and was Germanised.
 The last Hohenzollern who owned Bohumín was Johann Georg von Brandenburg.
 After his properties were confiscated in 1622, the town was acquired by Lazar Henckel of Donnersmarkt, a banker and entrepreneur from Vienna.
 His descendants and relatives ruled Bohumín until the end of the mid-18th century, then it was bought by the Lichnowsky family.

 In the 19th century, Bohumín was owned by the Gusnar family and by Count Rudnický.
 After the Revolutions of 1848 in the Austrian Empire a modern municipal division was introduced in the re-established Austrian Silesia.
 The town became a seat of a legal district at first in Friedek and since 1868 in the Freistadt political district.
-Thanks to the construction of the Košice–Bohumín Railway and ironworks, the surrounding municipalities, especially Šunychl and Pudlov (today parts of Bohumín) flourished and the importance of the old town (today known as Starý Bohumín. i.e. "Old Bohumín") declined.
+Thanks to the construction of the Košice–Bohumín Railway and ironworks, the surrounding municipalities, especially Šunychl and Pudlov (today parts of Bohumín) flourished and the importance of the old town (today known as Starý Bohumín, i.e. 'old Bohumín') declined.